Photo credit: John W. MacDonald

 I am a strong believer in the support that writers can provide to each other, and in the benefits of a strong and diverse community.
 I have been part of many writing groups and have taken courses where mutual nurturing of creativity is paramount.
 The Ruby Tuesday writing group I helped to found has been meeting weekly since 2006.

 I have facilitated small-group writing workshops for the Canadian Authors' Association, National Capital branch, for the Ottawa Public Library, the Sawdust Reading Series and the Tree Reading Series.
 I have had many wonderful writing mentors, and am pleased whenever I am able to pass along the benefit of what I've learned.

-I have been part of the editorial team for Arc Poetry Magazine since 2010, variously as President, Vice-President and currently as Associate Poetry Editor.
+I was part of the editorial team for Arc Poetry Magazine for over 10 years, variously as President, Vice-President and Associate Poetry Editor.
 I write reviews for Canthius: feminism and literary arts journal.
 I am a volunteer with VerseFest (Ottawa's international poetry festival) and am a member of the Ottawa International Writers Festival.
 I have recently taken on a new role as Secretary of The League of Canadian Poets, and I have been a long time member both of the League and The Writers Union of Canada.

 Past arts-related volunteer work includes positions with the group that provides support for an Ottawa arts-magnet high school, and with Vancouver's Co-op Radio and the charity that supports it.
 Outside the arts, I've volunteered with organizations including National Association of Women and the Law, the Women's Legal Education & Action Fund, CARE Canada, and a women's community economic development group.